 I’d say that of all the games in this series, The Princeless Bride was the most divisive.
 Tonally, it was far different than anything in the series.
 It was very…Disney-ish.
 And far be it for me to cry “sexism,” but I can’t help but notice it was also the one with two female protagonists.

 Anyway, to get away from her mom’s bitching, Rosella…how do I put this?
-She jumps into a mothafucking pond.
-Which turns out to be a magical whirlpool that she gets pulled out of by a troll king.
+She jumps into a pond.
+Reasonable.
+Unfortunately it turns out to be a magical whirlpool that she gets pulled out of through a portal by a troll king.
 But whoops!
-Now she’s a troll.
+Now she’s a troll too.
 Valanice hops in after her, but gets spit out in a desert.
 So you play the game as both of these women.

 Your missions are as follows: